How To Choose Your Luna Display Unit Type

 Yes, as long as your PC's USB-C port supports displays.
 Not all do, and it is required for Luna Display.
 Your port must support Thunderbolt or DisplayPort.
 See the visual guide below to determine if you have proper support.

 Most PCs have markings next to the USB-C ports that indicate what is supported.
 You'll need to confirm your port has either a DisplayPort (P symbol) or a Thunderbolt (a lightning symbol).
 If the port is unmarked you'll need to check your PC manufacturer's documentation to determine what is supported.

 For example, here is a list of some Dell/Alienware computers whose USB-C ports do not support displays.
 Luna Display also does not support Surface Pro or Surface Studio devices.

 My PC has both a USB-C and an HDMI port: which Luna should I buy?

 The only difference between the two units is the port type.
 Many PCs have USB-C and HDMI ports.
-If both ports can be used for an external display, you can purchase whichever Luna fits in with your workflow best.
+If both ports can be used for an external display, you can purchase whichever Luna fits your workflow best.

 What about custom PC builds?
 Does Luna need to be plugged into the graphics card?

 In general, yes.
 The HDMI or USB-C Luna should be plugged directly into one of the ports on your graphics card.
 If you do have additional USB-C ports outside of the graphics card, they typically do not support displays.

 Which Macs support USB-C?